opendaylight/docs/docs/developer-guide/openflow-plugin-project-developer-guide.rst

 Introduction
 ~~~~~~~~~~~~

-We need to translate OpenFlow messages coming up from the :ref:`OpenFlow
+We need to translate OpenFlow messages coming up from the OpenFlow
-Protocol Library <openflow-protocol-library>` into
+Protocol Library into
 MD-SAL Notification objects and then publish them to the MD-SAL.

 Mechanics